• Facebook

 A serving bowl of rice pilaf made with wild rice, apples, cranberries and pecans.

 There’s nothing like a good rice pilaf, and this version happens to be my favorite.
 It’s loaded with sweet and savory ingredients and is full of different flavors and textures.
 I could make a whole meal out of this rice!
-It’s a great option for the holidays, especially if you have vegetarians in your family.
+It’s a great option for the holidays, and pairs especially well with dry brined turkey.

 How do you make rice pilaf?